OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 ### Individual

-List of individual restrictions are also grouped for convenience.
+List of individual restrictions are also grouped categorically for convenience but are applied individually.
 These can be applied and removed by toggling the button.
-* Chat: Includes individual restrictions having to do with local chat, IMs and gestures.
+* Chat: Includes individual restrictions having to do with local chat, IMs and gestures:
+> emote, sendchat, rcvchat, rcvemote, whisper, normal, shout, sendim, rcvim, starim, sendgesture
-* Show/Hide: Includes individual restrictions that hide Locations, Maps, and hovertext.
+* Show/Hide: Includes individual restrictions that hide Locations, Maps, and hovertext:
+> showinv, showminmap, showworldmap, showlock, shownames, shownametags, shownearby, showhovertext, showhovertexthud, showhovertextworld, showhovertextall
-* Teleport: Includes individual restrictions involving teleportation.
+* Teleport: Includes individual restrictions involving teleportation:
+> tplm, tploc, tplocal, tplure, tprequest
 * Misc:  At the moment just one miscellaneous individual restriction, `@acceptpermission` which automatically accepts all attach and take control permission requests.
 * Edit/Mod: Includes individual restrictions having to do with rezzing and editing objects, textures, scripts, and notecards.
+> edit, editobj, rez, viewnote, viewscript, viewtexture
-* Interact:  Includes individual restrictions having to do with touch.
+* Interact:  Includes individual restrictions having to do with touch:
+> fartouch, interact, touchattach, touchattachself, touchattachother, touchhud, touchworld, touchall
-* Movement:  Includes individual restrictions having to do with Running, Flying, Jumping, Sitting and Standing.
+* Movement:  Includes individual restrictions having to do with Running, Flying, Jumping, Sitting and Standing:
+> fly, jump, unsit, sit, sittp, standtip, alwaysrun, temprun
-* Camera:  Includes blurring view, unlock camera, camera minimum and maximum distance.
+* Camera:  Includes blurring view, unlock camera, camera minimum and maximum distance:
+> camunlock, blur view, setcam_avdistmax:2 (default value), setcam_avdistmin:1 (default value)
-* Outfit:  Includes individual restrictions on adding and removing clothing and attachments.
+* Outfit:  Includes individual restrictions on adding and removing clothing and attachments:
+> addattach, remattach, addoutfit, remoutfit

 ## Relay
 This button in RLV brings up the relay menu.
 See [Relay](/docs/Relay) for more.